subtle42/mern/README.md

 To test must have already have the server running.
 To start testing open a command prompt and enter:
 ```
 npm test
+npm run integration
 npm run e2e
 ```
-* Before and after each set of tests, for integration and E2E, the database should be reset.
+* The standup and teardown for integration and E2E wipe the database.

 ## Coverage
 To get a full report on code coverage run: